CSCfi/csc-user-guide/docs/computing/running/getting-started.md

 using the SLURM (Simple Linux Utility for Resource Management) batch job system.

 !!!
-Note
 Key concepts of the CSC batch job system:

     - **Jobs do not run instantly, but are put in a queue**
         - Jobs are executed when there are available resources and depending